 THE GROWTH OF CHRISTIANITY: FIRST TO THE THIRD CENTURIES A.D.

-It is very fascinating that the Christian group started with only twelve men, Christ being their leader.
-The baptism of Jesus Christ in A.D 27 at the age of 30 years (Luke 3:23) marked the beginning of his ministry.
+It is very fascinating that the Christian group started with only twelve men, Christ being the leader.
+Upon this Rock, [ Jesus Christ] I will build my church.
+Christ declared The baptism of Jesus Christ in A.D 27 at the age of 30 years (Luke 3:23) marked the beginning of his ministry.
 As Jesus Christ and his disciples moved from one Judean city to the other, his firm continued to spread.
 This continued for three and a half years and at the end of this mission was for Him to die.
 Crucified in A.D 31, Christ mission came to an end with 40 days to spare before ascension.
 As Christ ascended into heaven the twelve took over the mission.
 There were events that occurred after the ascension of Jesus that led to the gospel not staying within Jerusalem and Judea.
 That was the killing of Stephen. ( Acts 7:54-60).
 The death of Stephen by Jewish authorities induced fear into Christians that were in Judea and they left in their thousands to the gentile cities and nations carrying along the gospel of Jesus.
 The bible account of the churche’s growth are seen in these passages: Acts 2:41; Acts 4:4; Acts 5:14; Acts 8:1,4.
 The church grew so much that they became a threat to the Roman Empire.
 They “turned the world upside down” (Acts 17:6).
 We know that this is a world full of sin so I would interpret the verse: “turned the world upright” or to the devil’s world or kingdom “turned the world upside down”, yes.
 Christians were so focused on getting the gospel, that they had started making enemies wherever they were.
 The bible was clear in the book of acts “…for as concerning this sect, we know that everywhere it is spoken against.”
 (Acts 28:22).